In seiner Funktionalität auf die Lehre in gestalterischen Studiengängen zugeschnitten... Schnittstelle für die moderne Lehre

 Miro Board: https://miro.com/app/board/uXjVGprIFMM=/

 MARII is designed to tackle a major headache in AI collaboration: „ping-pong prompting“ and the complex problem of agent task delegation.
-To test our solution, we created a maritime simulation where multiple operators sit around a table, collaborating on a mission with the help of LLMs.
+To test our solution, we created a maritime simulation where multiple operators stand around a table, collaborating on a mission with the help of LLMs.

 Here is how the project evolved from a hardware challenge into an intelligent software solution: